Preliminary Monthly Estimates

 NSC preliminary motor-vehicle fatality estimates do not include U.S. territories.

-How the National Safety Council Calculates Crash Fatality Estimates
+How NSC Calculates Crash Fatality Estimates

-The National Safety Council (NSC) collects preliminary motor-vehicle fatality estimates from data reporters in all 50 states and the District of Columbia.
+NSC collects preliminary motor-vehicle fatality estimates from data reporters in all 50 states and the District of Columbia.
 State data reporters generally work in state Department of Transportation offices and are often the same individuals responsible for providing data to the National Highway Traffic Safety Administration’s (NHTSA) Fatality Analysis Reporting System (FARS).

 Each month, state data reporters provide a first estimate for the previous month’s fatalities and updated estimates for all previously reported months.